neopsyon/semos-azure-serverlessworkshop/README.md

    4. Under credentials, generate new credentials for this application, they could be secret based, this credentials will be used as a service connection for deployment purposes from Azure DevOps towards Azure(ARM).
    5. In the [Azure Portal](https://portal.azure.com), head to Subscriptions, under IAM blade assign the Contributor rights to previously created Application / SPN.
    6. Head to [Azure DevOps Portal](https://dev.azure.com), create a project, under project settings, navigate to service connections, create new connection based on Azure Resource Manager, provide all needed information.
-4. In the Azure DevOps, head to Repositories, click on Import Repository and provide [URL to Serverless Workshop repository]()
+4. In the Azure DevOps, head to Repositories, click on Import Repository and provide [URL to Serverless Workshop repository](https://github.com/neopsyon/semos-azure-serverlessworkshop.git).
+5. In the Azure DevOps, head to Pipelines and create a new pipeline, choose to create a pipeline from the existing repository, and pick the azure-pipelines.yaml file from _ci repository.
+6. Woala, you have a working pipeline that will deploy infrastructure and code for you, please make sure to provide correct parameters when running the pipeline - parameter values have to mirror your environment
+   1. Service connection name that you previously created.
+   2. Name of the resource group that you want to target, does not need to exist beforehand.